Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This year, in three home games, Las Vegas has hit the over twice.

-- Philadelphia is 2-1 overall, with two wins against the spread, on the road.
+- Philadelphia has two wins against the spread, and is 2-1 overall, away from home.

-- This season, in three away games, Philadelphia has hit the over once.
+- This year, in three road games, Philadelphia has hit the over once.

 Powered by Data Skrive.